ProtonMail/gopenpgp/README.md

 signingKeyRing, err := pgp.BuildKeyRingArmored(privkey)
 signingKeyRing.UnlockWithPassphrase(passphrase) // if private key is locked with passphrase

-message, pgpSignature, err := signingKeyRing.SignDetached(message, trimNewlines)
+pgpSignature, err := signingKeyRing.SignDetached(message, trimNewlines)

 // The armored signature is in pgpSignature.GetArmored()
 // The signed text is in message.GetString()